Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Problem Solution

 As the CSI is perfectly known at the edge server, it can choose maximal ratio transmission to design the precoding vector $\mathbf{w}_{b}^{u,z}$.
-In other words, given $\mathrm{I}_{z}^{b,u}(t)=1$, the edge server chooses $\mathbf{w}_{b}^{u,z}(t)=\frac{\mathbf{h}_{b}^{u,z}(t)}{\left\Vert \mathbf{h}_{b}^{u,z}(t) \right \Vert}$.
+In other words, given $\mathrm{I}_{z}^{b,u}(t)=1$, the edge server chooses $\mathbf{w}_{b}^{u,z}(t)=\mathbf{h}_{b}^{u,z}(t)/\left\Vert \mathbf{h}_{b}^{u,z}(t) \right \Vert$.
 Besides, the received SNR at the CV $u$, calculated in (\ref{V2I_SINR}), is the summation over all APs of the CV's assigned VC divided by total noise power.
 As such, we can stack the weighted data rate at the CV from the APs that are in its serving VC over all pRBs into a matrix - denoted by $\mathbf{R}_t \in \mathbb{R}^{B \times Z}$ matrix.
 This weighted data rate matrix extraction process is summarized in Algorithm \ref{Extract_WSR_Matrix_per_given_Sch_CVs_VC_Selection}.
+In this algorithm, we initiate a matrix of zeros of $\mathbb{R}^{B \times Z}$ in line $1$.
+Recall that all VCs are assigned to the scheduled CVs and all APs are assigned to form the VCs based on the rules defined in Section \ref{comSysModel}.
+As such, for each $u \in \mathcal{U}_{sch}^t$, we get the assigned VC in line $3$.
+Then, for all APs and all pRBs, we calculate the spectral efficiency in line $6$.
+Moreover, we update the respective $(b,z)$ element of the $\mathbf{R}_t$ matrix in line $7$.
+Note that Algorithm \ref{Extract_WSR_Matrix_per_given_Sch_CVs_VC_Selection}'s time complexity is $\mathcal{O} \big(W(t) \big[2 Z|VC_a^i| +1 \big] + 1 \big)$.

 \SetInd{0.9em}{0.1em}